ssbc/ssb-device-address/README.md

 ## usage

 announce your address and availability. availability is an estimate between 0 and 1 of the probability you'll be online at any given time.
+Availability helps peers prioritize connecting to you, if you are unsure set a lower value.
+Setting availability is mandatory.

 ```
 sbot deviceAddress.announce --addess <address> --availability 0.6